mostafa/xk6-kafka/README.md

 The xk6-kafka project is a [k6 extension](https://k6.io/docs/extensions/guides/what-are-k6-extensions/) that enables k6 users to load test Apache Kafka using a producer and possibly a consumer for debugging.

 The real purpose of this extension is to test the system you meticulously designed to use Apache Kafka.
-So, you can test your consumers, and hence your system, by auto-generating messages and sending them to your system via Apache Kafka.
+So, you can test your consumers, hence your system, by auto-generating messages and sending them to your system via Apache Kafka.

 You can send many messages with each connection to Kafka.
 These messages are arrays of objects containing a key and a value in various serialization formats, passed via configuration objects.
-Various serialization formats, including strings, JSON, binary, Avro and JSON Schema, are supported.
+Various serialization formats are supported, including strings, JSON, binary, Avro, and JSON Schema.
 Avro and JSON Schema can either be fetched from Schema Registry or hard-code directly in the script.
 SASL PLAIN/SCRAM authentication and message compression are also supported.

 For debugging and testing purposes, a consumer is available to make sure you send the correct data to Kafka.